levivoelz/levivoelz.github.io/_posts/2024-01-22-startup-observations-by-a-developer.md

 ___

 [^1]: I'm primarily referencing software products.
-[^2]: I consulted with a founder who had spent over $1m of his own money and never launched to a single customer.
+[^2]: I worked with a founder who had spent a significant amount of their own money and never got a customer.
 [^3]: It's not to say that you shouldn't hire contractors or consulting firms, but if your entire go-to-market strategy is hinges on contractors and consulting firms and you don't have any staff, that's bad.
 Having full-time staff that has interests aligned with the project over a long period of time and carries institutional knowledge is crucial.
 [^4]: It's important to recognize the difficulty of the undertaking early on and to take steps to get ahead of people's feelings.
-A common complaint among startup employees that I've noticed is not feeling appreciated.
+A common complaint among startup employees that I've noticed is feeling underappreciated.
 Words aren't enough.
 Bust out your checkbook, buy a gift, take them out, or whatever.
 Do something more than just saying, "thank you."

 <div class="success-failure-buttons">
 <a class='btn' href="#success">Success list</a>